From my personal experience, here is how to spend a weekend in Riga, Latvia in winter!

 Alright, so you’ve booked a place to stay and packed all your warm clothes.
 The beauty of Riga awaits!

 This city is incredibly charming and beautiful, and I can only imagine how magical it is in the summertime.
+But the snowstorm actually made Riga look magical, like a winter wonderland straight out of a fairy tale.

 Here are the best things to do in Riga that should have a spot on your weekend itinerary.